This Vizio Sound Bar Troubleshooting Guide Is The Best I’ve Ever Seen

-For some reasons, an audio output may not be compatible with your audio source.
+For some reason, an audio output may not be compatible with your audio source.
 Try switching to a different source and see if the problem is eliminated.
-Otherwise, it may the sound bar that has the problem.
+Otherwise, it may be the sound bar that has the problem.

 4./ Sound Bar Won’t Turn On

 For unknown reason, your Vizio sound bar won’t turn on.
 No lights.
 No sound.
 Nothing.